Skip to content

 Recovery

-The first 72 hours usually bring the most significant swelling and bruising.
-Cold compresses and head elevation dramatically reduce edema during this period.
-Sutures are removed at five to seven days.
-Most patients feel comfortable appearing in public with sunglasses by one week, and makeup can be applied at ten to fourteen days.
-Contact lens wearers typically resume use at two weeks.
-Final results usually show up around six to twelve weeks.
+The first two to three days usually bring the most swelling and bruising after eyelid surgery.
+Cold compresses and head elevation help reduce swelling during this early period.
+Sutures are typically removed around five to seven days.
+Many patients feel comfortable going out with sunglasses after about one week, and makeup is usually allowed around ten to fourteen days once the incisions are ready.
+Contact lens wearers often resume lenses around two weeks.
+Final refinement usually appears over six to twelve weeks.

 Acute Phase